U.S. Aviation Wildlife Management Conference

 About the Conference

-We look forward to welcoming you to Portland, OR from August 26–28 for the 2025 Aviation Wildlife Management Conference.
-This year's theme is Environmental Sustainability, Compatibility, or Conflict: The Good, The Bad, and The Snarge!
+We look forward to welcoming you to Cleveland, OH for the 2026 U.S. Aviation Wildlife Management Conference.
+This year's theme is Birds, Planes, and Safety Gains: Connecting Science, Policy, and Practice

 Attendees will observe informative presentations on strategies and site-specific approaches used to reduce the risk that wildlife pose to safe airport operations.
 There will be several opportunities throughout the conference to interact with a wide variety of stakeholders, subject matter experts, and partners in the industry.
 We encourage you to take advantage of this conference to expand your network by engaging with Bird Strike USA Steering Group members, presenters, and other civilian and military attendees.
 This conference will provide a collaborative atmosphere where proactive, reactive, and adaptive strategies are shared and improved.
 We look forward to advancing the common objective of providing safe airport environments by properly addressing aviation wildlife management issues.